California State University, Los Angeles: 21st century

-In September 2000, California Governor Gray Davis chose the Cal State LA campus to hold a press conference at which he signed the historic bills expanding the Cal Grant program.
+In September 2000, Governor of California Gray Davis chose the Cal State LA campus to hold a press conference at which he signed the historic bills expanding the Cal Grant program.

-Cal State LA departments of Social Work and Nursing, located within the university’s College of Health and Human Services, were granted the status of School in Winter 2002.
+Cal State LA departments of Social Work and Nursing, located within the university's College of Health and Human Services, were granted the status of School in Winter 2002.

 Cal State LA Downtown is a satellite campus opened in January 2016.
 Programs are provided through the university's College of Professional & Global Education.

 Naming of the Rongxiang Xu College of Health and Human Services took place during the university's 69th Commencement on June 11, 2016.
 The naming recognized the largest gift in the university's history and named in honor of the late Dr. Rongxiang Xu, who was a surgeon and expert in regenerative medicine.

 The Patricia A. Chin School of Nursing was dedicated as the first named school at Cal State L.A. in April 2018.
-Patricia Chin taught nursing at the university, later serving as director and, upon her retirement, professor emerita.
+Chin taught nursing at the university, later serving as director and, upon her retirement, professor emerita.

 A statue of Cal State LA alumna and world champion tennis legend Billie Jean King was installed on the grassy area in front of the Physical Education building.
-When Billie Jean King was in school at Cal State LA, she had already won Wimbledon.
+When King was in school at Cal State LA, she had already won Wimbledon.

 University presidents

+The following persons served as president of Cal State LA: